General Program Information

-If I am accepted into the TUC Doctor of Pharmacy program but I do not complete the MSMHS-PS program prior to the point at which I begin pharmacy classes, is it possible to complete the MSMHS-PS program while taking pharmacy classes?
+If I am accepted into the TUC Doctor of Pharmacy program but I do not complete the MSMHS-COP program prior to the point at which I begin pharmacy classes, is it possible to complete the MSMHS-COP program while taking pharmacy classes?

 No. The didactic portion (first two years) of the pharmacy curriculum is incredibly challenging.
 It is important that students are able to focus on doing well in that curriculum.

-I noticed that the MSMHS-PS program is research intensive.
+I noticed that the MSMHS-COP program is research intensive.
 If I am accepted into the TUC Doctor of Pharmacy program, will I be permitted to continue my research?

 Yes.
 Your initial research project will be completed as part of the program, but it is hoped that you will continue your research as a pharmacy student and, ultimately, as a pharmacist.

-What areas of interest are available for research as a MSMHS-PS student?
+What areas of interest are available for research as a MSMHS-COP student?